TotalCross/nubank-sample/README.md

 # nubank_sample
 Sample app to show how to create a Rich UI/UX using TotalCross.
 We are simulation a great brazilian app called Nubank (just mockups).

+Nubank is a pioneering Brazilian startup in the financial services segment, acting as a credit card operator and digital bank with operations in Brazil.

+With a strong visual identity that enchants its customers, being a big case of the importance of a flashy user interface, TotalCross asked the following question: *"What if Nubank was developed with TotalCross?"* and so we show the result, **seeing how easy and beautiful your mobile app made with Java and TotalCrosss can be!**

 ![Nubank](https://github.com/TotalCross/nubank_sample/blob/master/Comparative%20Images/tela-04-nubank.png)
 ![Nubank](https://github.com/TotalCross/nubank_sample/blob/master/Comparative%20Images/tela-03-nubank-.png)